 And now let me share a scenario I have seen all too often, and a possible solution to the problem.
-In the last recession, many people were upside down in a couple of properties that were going into foreclosure.
-The problem was they had some "good" properties that they could keep, if they could isolate them from the bad properties.
+Many people are upside down in a couple of properties that are going into foreclosure.
+The problem is they have some "good" properties that they could keep, if they could isolate them from the bad properties.